turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Working with Media/How to Embed Videos on Your Page Using the `iframe` Element.md

+---
-# How to Embed Videos on Your Page Using the `iframe` Element
+title: "How to Embed Videos on Your Page Using the `iframe` Element"
+draft: false
+tags:
+  - html
+---

 #### What is the `iframe` Element?

 The `iframe` element, short for **inline frame**, is an HTML element used to embed external content directly within a web page.
 This content can include videos, maps, other HTML elements, or even entire web pages.